-A gallery walk is a classroom based activity where your students silently walk around the classroom to view images that are placed on the wall, just like at an art gallery or museum.
+A gallery walk is a classroom-based activity where your students silently walk around the classroom to view images that are placed on the wall, just like at an art gallery or museum.
 It doesn’t take a lot of time or money to do this room transformation.

-In my Civil Rights Movement Gallery Walk, students view over 40 images from the March on Washington, where Martin Luther King Jr. gave his famous, “I Have a Dream” speech.
+In my Civil Rights Movement Gallery Walk, students view photographs from the March on Washington, where Martin Luther King Jr. gave his famous, “I Have a Dream” speech.
 While students are viewing images, they fill out an analysis sheet and a final reflection.
 A picture is worth a thousand words, and this is one way to stir emotion and meaning as we learn our nation’s history.

 Sometimes I use a gallery walk that is set up in different categories.
 For example, in my Roaring Twenties Gallery Walk, students are looking at the difference between life in the city and life in rural America.
 I set up my gallery walk as before, but have students rotate through different parts of the room for each category of images.